Fintech Writing Samples

 - Delivery & Operations: developing organizational capabilities to deliver new propositions with speed, agility, and efficiency.

 The Staying Power of Digital First Banking

-One thing is certain: current business models are quickly becoming irrelevant, as their cost-income ratios are too high and velocity of change too low.
+One thing is certain: current business models quickly become irrelevant, as their cost-income ratios are too high and velocity of change too low.
 This is why, as introduced in this report, business models need to be transformed to incorporate and even changed to put digital banking solutions front and center.
 For example, neobanks and challenger banks that adopt a digital-first business model where the entire organization is fully digitized.
-This approach to bringing new products and services to the market in a digital, rather than paper, format is taking the financial world by storm.
-Existing banks that are able to properly adopt a digital-first business model and adopted agile practices, including focusing on niche markets on top of standard banking packages, are able to move forward and continue to grow in a lucrative way.
-Whereas, banks which refuse to adapt to this new digital-first approach to banking run the risk of becoming obsolete or, in the best-case scenario, merely a service platform for other, more modern financial institutions profit from
+This approach to bringing new products and services to the market in a digital rather than paper format is taking the financial world by storm.
+Existing banks that can properly adopt a digital-first business model and adopt agile practices, including focusing on niche markets on top of standard banking packages, are able to move forward and continue to grow in a lucrative way.
+Whereas, banks that refuse to adapt to this new digital-first approach to banking, run the risk of becoming obsolete or, in the best-case scenario, merely a service platform for other, more modern financial institutions profit from